dataplat/FabricTools/docs/en-US/Get-FabricConfig.md

 ### EXAMPLE 2

-Gets the BaseUrl configuration value for the PSFabricTools module.
+Gets the BaseUrl configuration value for the FabricTools module.

 ```powershell
 Get-FabricConfig -ConfigName BaseUrl